-Series sponsors: Mark Chaitkin & Cecilia Storr; Les & Sue Polgar; Stanley & Miriam Schiffman; Bibi Tiphane
+Series sponsors: Anonymous; Mark Chaitkin & Cecilia Storr; Les & Sue Polgar; Stan & Miriam Schiffman; and Jon Wagner & Lynne Hollingsworth

-Learn what to expect when you come to the theater by reviewing our reopening plans .
+Learn what to expect when you come to the theater by reviewing COVID-19 Protocols & Expectations .

 My H8 Letter to the GR8 American Theatre